 Q. Which languages will my child learn?

-A. Children learn some fun, spoken French in the Junior School and more formal French teaching begins in Year 4.
-Children have the opportunity to learn Spanish in the Senior School.
+A. Children learn some fun, spoken Spanish in the Junior School and this continues more formally in the Senior School.
+French teaching begins in Year 3.

 Q. Where do children generally come from?